quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/using-quartz.md

 ### Configure `Program.cs`

-A minimal example of configuring Quartz.NET with the Microsoft Hosting framework looks like this.
+A minimal style example of configuring Quartz.NET with the Microsoft Hosting framework looks like this.

 ```csharp